-This facility offers a series of practical experiments designed to investigate the properties of a variety of materials used in the construction industry
+This facility offers a series of practical experiments designed to investigate the properties of a variety of materials used in civil engineering

 The laboratory work is broadly based to develop an understanding of the properties of materials, in terms of their structure, use in the construction industry and methods of performance testing.